florianschanda/smtlib_schanda/README.md

 for convenience, but they should not be re-distributed or included in SMTLIB as they are *not yet finished or necessarily correct*.
 Please contact Martin for additional detail.

+# Scripts

+There are also a bunch of scripts here, which Martin and I have used to benchmark and measure progress.

+* run.py (run benchmarks and collect results)
+* run_all.py (run all solver versions/configurations, takes a long time)

+The following scripts use the results from run.py:

+* mk_status_slides.py (produce nice slides showing status)
+* inconsistency_report.py (report dubious cases such as prover disagreement)
+* need_status.py (show which benchmarks are not annotated with sat/unsat)